monokrome/bl4/docs/02-unreal-architecture.md

 ```

 !!! tip
-    Use `retoc` to extract from IoStore containers, and our `uextract` tool to parse the Zen packages.
+    Use `retoc` to extract from IoStore containers.
+These extraction tools are covered in detail in [Chapter 6: Data Extraction](06-data-extraction.md).

 ---